OpenHEC/SNN-simulator-on-PYNQcluster/NEST_PYNQ_Jupyter/readme.md

 ## More Example
 If you want to run more NEST examples in PYNQ, you can download them in https://nest-simulator.readthedocs.io/en/stable/examples/index.html.
-Add the nest file path in the references section of these examples and it will work.
+Add the NEST file path in the references section of these examples and it will work.

 ![image](https://github.com/OpenHEC/SNN-simulator-on-PYNQcluster/blob/master/NEST_PYNQ_Jupyter/image/18.png)